FAQ

 Please see our Terms & Conditions page for details.

 We do not provide or sell any insurance to our travelers, but we do highly recommend purchasing it for your trip.
 InsureMyTrip is a great option to compare plans and find the right coverage for you.
+It is not an insurance provider, but is an aggregator where you put in the coverage you're looking for and your trip details and it will pull quotes and plans together for you.
+Allianz is also a great and trusted company (the one AAA partners with).

 Tour Specifics